tc39/proposal-module-expressions/README.md

 ## Problem space

 The lack of inline modules in JavaScript has spawned some best practice that are really just workarounds and more often than not have negative performance implications.
 Sometimes, the lack of inline modules even form a hinderance to the adoption of APIs.
 A small sample of examples:

 - Workers (and Worklets!) are often cited to be unergonomic because of the need of a separate file.
 Both Houdini and classic Web Workers can benefit greatly from inline modules.
-- Bundlers can’t put multiple ES6 modules into a single file but have to resort to either extensive variable renaming (which involves scope analysis) or 3rd party module formats.
 - JavaScript cannot represent a “tasks” in a way that can be shared across realms, short of stringification.
 - [Attempts][scheduler api] at building a scheduler for the web (á la GCD) have been constrained to the main thread due JS’s current inability to share code.